 - A. No medical need exists: - 1.
 A refusal form is not necessary. - 2.
-MIR documentation will include the events necessitating the call to EMS as well as all criteria for no medical need.
+EHR documentation will include the events necessitating the call to EMS as well as all criteria for no medical need.
 Disposition: Patient Evaluated, no Treatment/Transport Required - B. Non-emergent medical need exists: - 1.
-If transport is recommended by the EMT, refusal form and MIR must be completed by EMT or Paramedic attending patient. - 2.
-If transport is not recommended by the EMT; complete MIR with all the necessary elements.
+If transport is recommended by the EMT, refusal form and EHR must be completed by EMT or Paramedic attending patient. - 2.
+If transport is not recommended by the EMT; complete EHR with all the necessary elements.
 Explain decision-making.
 Give callback precautions signed by patient. - 3.
-MIR documentation shall include necessary elements.
+EHR documentation shall include necessary elements.
 Disposition: Patient Treated, Released (per protocol) - 4.
 If MPD HAS DECLARED CRISIS STANDARDS OF CARE - a.
-Non-emergent medical need and transport not necessary see Non-Transport, Crisis Standards of Care protocol - !
-C. Immediate medical care and/or ambulance transport necessary: - 1.
+Non-emergent medical need and transport not necessary see Non-Transport, Crisis Standards of Care protocol - C. Immediate medical care and/or ambulance transport necessary: - 1.
 A refusal form is necessary.
-Form and MIR must be completed by Paramedic attending patient. - 2.
+Form and EHR must be completed by Paramedic attending patient. - 2.
 Every effort will be made to convince these patients/decision-makers to accept necessary prehospital intervention and transport to definitive care.
 Options available to the Paramedic include: - a.
 Solicit assistance from family, friends, and/or other close associates to persuade the patient to accept necessary treatment and transport. - b.
 Solicit assistance from law enforcement (police hold), mental health professional (psychiatric hold), and/or clergy as the situation directs. - 3.
-CONSULTATION WITH MEDICAL CONTROL IS MANDATORY. - 4.
-MIR documentation shall include necessary elements.
-Disposition: Patient Treated, Released (AMA) - D. If the patient still refuses treatment/transport, the attending Paramedic will be responsible for explaining the CLARK COUNTY EMS REFUSAL INFORMATION FORM and documenting the conversation in the MIR.
+CONSULTATION WITH MEDICAL CONTROL IS MANDATORY. - a.
+Purpose of MC consult is to influence patient to agree to transport/treatment and provide another perspective on risks of refusing care/transport. - 4.
+EHR documentation shall include necessary elements.
+Disposition: Patient Treated, Released (AMA) - D. If the patient still refuses treatment/transport, the attending Paramedic will be responsible for explaining the CLARK COUNTY EMS REFUSAL INFORMATION FORM and documenting the conversation in the EHR.
 Completion of the form includes: - 1.
 Explanation of instructions and release of liability to the patient/decision-maker. - 2.
 Receipt of signature (dated) from patient/decision-maker, or documentation of telephone conversation with decision-maker. - 3.
 Completion of patient assessment, Medical Control consult, and patient disposition sections.